gitzfp/FunnyChar/README.md

 <details><summary>👇click me</summary>

-To use [Twilio](https://www.twilio.com/en-us) with RealChar, you need to set up a Twilio account.
+To use [Twilio](https://www.twilio.com/en-us) with FunnyChar, you need to set up a Twilio account.
 Then, fill in the following environment variables in your `.env` file:

 ```sh
 TWILIO_ACCOUNT_SID=YOUR_TWILIO_ACCOUNT_SID